How to install Grocy with Apache on Debian 10

 I don't want it running as a subdomain.
 Every explanation I found assumes that.

-TL:DR: If you want Grocy running behind an Apache proxy, on your own subdomain, set it up like this:
+TL:DR: If you want Grocy running behind an Apache proxy, set it up like this:

 • Get Grocy: